 Major reasons for such an undying fascination with such jobs can be pointed to the following:

 Demand – Although India is better than many first-world countries in terms of growth rate, yet 58.7% of its population remains unbanked.
 The scope of growth and employment generation to be expected in the immediate future from this fact alone is enormous.
-As public and private banks connect with the rural masses by opening up newer bank branches, the demand for both traditional and new banking roles is sure to go up.
+As public and private banks connect with the rural masses by opening up newer bank branches, the demand for both traditional and new banking career roles is sure to go up.

 Innovation – The operational efficiency of the banks is expected to surge as well.
 This shift is partly credited to the now imperative push of digitization.
 Customers have taken a liking to the idea of mobile and internet banking with increased installations of ATMs within and outside their city quarters.
-Such 24/7 live facilities put convenience at the center of the user experience and introduce a new level of customer service in banking driving the job requirement even further up.
+Such 24/7 live facilities put convenience at the centre of the user experience and introduce a new level of customer service in banking driving the job requirement even further up.

 Candidates must have a graduate degree with a minimum passing marks of 60% for the General category.
 Students from Other Backward Classes (OBC), Persons with Disabilities (Pwd) and Scheduled Castes/ Scheduled Tribes (SC/ST) are eligible to appear for exams with a minimum of 55% passing marks in graduation.
 Graduates are welcomed to apply to the following vacancies via annual exams:

-Probationary officers: Candidates who successfully pass the exam are under probation for a pre-determined timeline in order to identify their key strengths and suited departments on the job.
+Candidates who successfully pass the exam are under probation for a pre-determined timeline in order to identify their key strengths and suited departments on the job.
 Once the probation period ends, they are hired and posted in the roles that are subsequently finalized.

-Bank Careers in the Public Sector
+A Careers in the Banking Sector - Public Sector

 The Indian banking system is one of the most comprehensive in the world.
 Therefore it comes as no surprise that there are four institutions conducting annual examination for hiring at scale.
 These tests are recognized by the government and are as follows: